 What to Do If You Don’t Have a Bedroom

 This is all well and good, but what if you don’t have the luxury of a room to yourself — or a partner who’s willing to take the “introvert sanctuary” plunge?
 There’s still a solution.
 The ideas touched on above can be applied to any space, such as a home office, a bathroom, a she/he shed, or even your car.
 Whether your space is large or small, the key is to find an area that you can call your own — and make it meet your needs.
 Here are some tips to still create an introvert sanctuary, even if it’s not a bedroom:

 - Tackle the color palette!
 This can be as small as adding a pillow or coffee mug in your favorite color.

 - Bedding/textures: You know how kiddos have their favorite blankies?
 Bring your version of Linus’ blanket into your sanctuary for when you need a good cuddle.

 - Lighting: Use what you’ve got, change what you can.
 Bring in candles, tap lights, tealights, and others to give yourself a break from the overhead light.

-These aren’t just “tips” — they’re life preservers, and you deserve one!
+Introverts, these aren’t just “tips” — they’re life preservers, and you deserve one in this crazy world!
 So go for it.
 You’re totally worth it.